-Meet the Lab team members.
+Meet the lab members!
 We welcome requests for information about our work and collaboration opportunities.
+Visit our About Us page for contact information and opportunities to join our team.

 P. Hande Ozdinler, PhD